 - Patty Skinkis, Oregon State University

 Alejandro is studying applied economics and working as a research assistant in the lab of Dr. John Woodill.
 His research focus includes econometric modelling necessary to study the economic impact of nutrient management decisions in vineyards.

-As project manager, Tom assists the research team in coordinating and communicating outreach as part of the project.
-He works most closely with project co-directors Dr. Patty Skinkis and Dr. Markus Keller to achieve outreach deliverables, including managing social media updates and developing web content.
+As project manager, Nataliya plays an important role in both internal and external outreach of the project.
+She assists the Social and Economics Research Team in coordinating and communicating outreach as part of the project.
+She works most closely with project co-directors Dr. Patty Skinkis and Dr. Markus Keller to achieve outreach deliverables, including creating content and managing social media and web resources.